jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-3/chapter-1.md

 - animate our face and our every gesture. -->

-12 But on the contrary, when we condole with our friends who are suffering, we feel much less than what they feel.
+{{< s v="12" >}}  But on the contrary, when we condole with our friends who are suffering, we feel much less than what they feel.
 We listen to them attentively while they tell us their misfortune.
 But how close are our languid emotions from his?

 At the same time, we might feel that their sorrow is natural and no greater than what we might feel.
 We might work ourselves up into an artificial sympathy.
 <!-- We may even inwardly reproach ourselves with our own lack of sensibility. -->